 Transparency isn’t just a nice-to-have feature; it’s essential.
-Imagine relying on an AI to decide who gets approved for a loan or how often someone receives notifications in an app.
+Imagine relying on AI technologies to decide who gets approved for a loan or how often someone receives notifications in an app.
 If users don’t understand the “why” behind these decisions, trust disappears faster than a poorly designed onboarding flow.

 What is AI transparency, and why does it matter?